Glubiz/String-Manipulator/README.md

 # RusticStr: A Rust String Manipulation Library

+**Note: This library is currently a work in progress.
+While it's already quite functional, expect more features to come and feel free to contribute!**

 RusticStr is a comprehensive string manipulation library for Rust, offering a wide range of functionalities that simplify and enhance string handling in Rust.
 This library aims to provide Rust developers with a powerful, intuitive, and idiomatic way to work with strings.

 ## Features